-A brief history of Vi and Vim
+A Brief History of Vi and Vim

 Vi traces its origins back to the command line editor called ed.
 Ed was the original Unix text editor.
-The original Vi was developed in the late 1970s by Bill Joy, who was then a graduate student at the University of California at Berkeley.
+The original Vi was developed in the late 1970s by Bill Joy, a graduate student at the University of California at Berkeley.

-Since there was no good Vi for the Amiga, he started with the best that was available and started improving it.
+Since there was no good Vi for the Amiga, he started with the best available and started improving it.
 His goal was to imitate Vi.
-Later new functionality was added, and by version 1.22 Vim included more features than Vi.
+Later new functionality was added, and by version 1.22, Vim included more features than Vi.
 It was renamed from Vi IMitation to Vi IMproved.

-Differences Between Vi And Vim
+Differences Between Vi and Vim

 Vim is a vi-like editor but is more advanced and powerful than the original Vi.
-It has many features that Vi does not, even features that are not obviously “advanced” features.
-Let now see what are the main differences between them.
+It has many features that Vi does not, even features that are not “advanced.”
+Let’s now see what the main differences between them are.

-GUI / Visual operation
+GUI / Visual Operations